ISISNeutronMuon/SScanSS-2/docs/introduction.rst

 Issues
 ******
-After a new version of SScanSS 2 has been released, feedback is necessary to improve performance if you experience any crashes or unexpected behaviours, do not hesitate to |issues| on the github.
+After a new version of SScanSS 2 has been released, feedback is necessary to improve performance if you experience any crashes or unexpected behaviours, do not hesitate to |issues| on the GitHub.

 ****************
 Citing SScanSS 2
 ****************
 1. J.A.
 James, J. R. Santisteban, L. Edwards and M. R. Daymond, “A virtual laboratory for neutron and synchrotron strain scanning,” Physica B: Condensed Matter, vol. 350, no. 1-3, p.
 743–746, 2004.

 2. Nneji Stephen, Buchanan Rob, Farooq Rabiya, Sharp Paul, Zavileiskii Timofei, & Cooper Joshaniel FK.
 (2024).
 SScanSS 2—a redesigned strain scanning simulation software (Version 2.2.0). |doi|.

 .. |github| raw:: html

-   <a href="https://github.com/ISISNeutronMuon/SScanSS-2/" target="_blank">github</a>
+   <a href="https://github.com/ISISNeutronMuon/SScanSS-2/" target="_blank">GitHub</a>

 .. |release| raw:: html